zeeshanmcp12/kubernetes/nodes.md

 - kubectl exec --it <pod_name> bash
   - To start/execute the pod and log into that.
 Similar to docker exec
   - kubectl exec --it multitool-6dd498589f-t7cvs bash
+- kubectl logs -f <pod_name>
+  - -f -> in follow up mode -> or trail mode
+  - We can see logs only for pod and not for deployment or service.
+- kubectl describe svc nginx
+  - This command will display service information in detail, for example ip, port, node ip, endpoint etc

 - These commands works for Google Cloud platform to authenticate/authorize with gcp: